 - identification and review of funding opportunities

-- how to search for expertise at ASU
+- finding expertise at ASU

-- preparing to talk with your program officer
+- preparing to talk with program officers

-- how to write key sections of your proposal
+- writing key sections of your proposal

 - Identify opportunities

-- identify limited submission funding and participate in a transparent review process/li>
+- participate in a transparent review process/li>

 - identify and apply to internal seed funding opportunities at ASU